smacheng/feedfetcher/README.md

 FeedFetcher is designed to be deployed in a distributed manner.
 That is, files in the Client directory served by a web server, the Server directory to be proxied to via the /api route, and MongoDB on a separate host.

-With small amounts of modification, it could easily be modified to serve static files via Express.
+During development, it may be helpful to not have to worry about this.
+For development purposes, follow this workflow:
+* Run `gulp default` to build everything.
+* Run `node app.js --development` .
+This enables Express' static routing.

 ## Installation

 * Clone/Download the Repo
-* NPM install in both client/server Directory
+* `npm install` in both client/server Directory
-* Optionally Bower Install in client directory
+* Optionally `bower install` in client directory
 * Add a file named appconfig.js to the server directory, with the following format:
 ```node
 module.exports = {